noraa-july-stoke/buddhas-hand/README.md

-## This is an idea sheet for how to implement buddhas hand from the user's perspective
+## This is an idea sheet for how to implement buddhas hand
 ## Some parts of this document may not make full sense yet as I am working it out still